kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/config.md

 **Return Value**

-`Promise` returns `String` - The Klaytn protocol version of the node.
+`Promise` returns `String` - The Kaia protocol version of the node.

 **Example**